fahseltc/ANTony-and-CleopatROACH/docs/project-planning.md

 - [x] Improved Fog of war with fog fading in/out 7/11
 - [x] Minimap clicking to move units 7/11
 - [x] Minimap clicking to move camera 7/11
+- [x] Unit Grouping hotkeys - 7/13
+- [x] Double click unit group to center map on group - 7/13
-- Selected Unit UI - started 7/11
+- [x] Selected Unit UI - started 7/11-13
+- [x] Unit Grouping UI - 7/13
+- Attack Animation
 - Unit limits/food stat + building to increase it (slowly generating larvae?)
-- Hold shift + click more units adds them to the selected group of units food ideas from nerds tunnels to other hives other hives create other units
+- Hold shift + click more units adds them to the selected group of units
+- health bars on selected unit area food ideas from nerds tunnels to other hives other hives create other units